Internationality

 Why internationalise?

-• We live in a multicultural world
+- We live in a multicultural world

-• Multicultural study community
+- Multicultural study community

-• Need for international experts in the workforce – multicultural work community, team members operating around the globe
+- Need for international experts in the workforce – multicultural work community, team members operating around the globe

-• Changes in the operating environment and new types of expertise needs
+- Changes in the operating environment and new types of expertise needs

-• Objective of the European Commission: promoting international mobility and competence during studies to promote European labour mobility
+- Objective of the European Commission: promoting international mobility and competence during studies to promote European labour mobility

 International competence in employment

-A report by CIMO and think tank Demos Helsinki published in 2015, titled Hidden Competences, revealed that although many employers do not necessarily consider international experience an important recruitment criterion, they appreciate the capabilities that they consider to be produced by international experience.
+Various reports show that although many employers do not necessarily consider international experience an important recruitment criterion, they appreciate the capabilities that they consider to be produced by international experience.
+Employers need new international experts to solve problems that arise as global megatrends change companies’ operating environments.

 For future success, it is important that both employers and students learn to recognise and highlight their hidden competence potential.
+Multiculturalism is also a strength in working life, as it develops skills and fosters new ways of operating.

 Forms of internationalisation

-• Development of international competence abroad (internationalisation)
+- Development of international competence abroad (internationalisation)

-• Development of internationalisation competence in Finland (domestic internationalisation)
+- Development of internationalisation competence in Finland (domestic internationalisation)

-• Cultural/multicultural competence
+- Cultural/multicultural competence

-• Substance competence
+- Substance competence

 Methods of internationalisation

-• Active and passive development of competence by studying at a foreign higher education institution
+- Active and passive development of competence by studying at a foreign higher education institution

-• Study opportunities for special competence offered at a foreign higher education institution
+- Study opportunities for special competence offered at a foreign higher education institution

-• Development in an individual field of expertise, study offering of a foreign higher education institution
+- Development in an individual field of expertise, study offering of a foreign higher education institution

-• Development of language proficiency – English, language of the target country, other languages
+- Development of language proficiency – English, language of the target country, other languages

-• Development of cultural/multicultural competence – culture of the target country, customs of different cultures
+- Development of cultural/multicultural competence – culture of the target country, customs of different cultures

-• Using Double Degree opportunities
+- Using Double Degree/Joint Degree opportunities

-• Practical training abroad in a foreign/international company/organisation
+- Practical training abroad in a foreign/international company/organisation

-• Development of professional competence in one’s field
+- Development of professional competence in one’s field

-• Learning about foreign work culture, learning new habits
+- Learning about foreign work culture, learning new habits

-• Working in multicultural work communities/teams
+- Working in multicultural work communities/teams

-• Study tours, intensive courses, Summer Schools, etc.
+- Study tours, intensive courses, Summer Schools, etc.

-• Physical, Virtual and Blended Mobility
+- Physical, Virtual and Blended Mobility

-• Green Mobility increases environmental awareness of mobility and encourages more sustainable internationalisation
+- Green Mobility increases environmental awareness of mobility and encourages more sustainable internationalisation.

-• EUDRES cooperation
+- EUDRES cooperation

 Methods of domestic internationalisation

-• Degree programmes in English
+- Degree programmes in English

-• Courses in English
+- Courses in English

-• Summer School, intensive courses etc.
+- Study tours, Summer School, intensive courses etc.

-• Language and cultural studies
+- Language and cultural studies

-• Lectures by foreign/international experts
+- Lectures by foreign/international experts

-• Practical training at international companies and multicultural teams
+- Practical training at international companies and multicultural teams

-• Participating in international projects
+- Participating in international projects

-• Networking with foreign students, such as group work, leisure activities, Learning Cafe, Each One Teach One etc.
+- Networking with foreign students, such as group work, leisure activities, Learning Cafe, Each One Teach One etc.

-• Tutoring foreign students
+- Tutoring foreign students

-• Participating in JAMKO activities
+- Participating in JAMKO activities

 Curriculum